saitamasahil/skyscraper/docs/PLATFORMS.md

 ## Supported Platforms

 Get a list of supported platforms with `Skyscraper --help`.
+The set of supported platforms can be adapted to your needs by configuration files.

+### File One: Platformnames, -aliases and Gamefile Extensions

-After the initial work from torresflo @ GitHub it is possible to add new platforms by editing the `platforms.json` file.
-However, since version 3.9.0 of Skyscraper this file is replaced by `peas.json` (short for *p*latforms, *e*xtensions/formats, *a*liases and *s*crapers.
-The scrapers list has been removed with 3.13.0 as it did not have any use) in the same folder.
+After the initial work from torresflo @ GitHub it was possible to add new platforms by editing the `platforms.json` file.
+However, since version 3.9.0 of Skyscraper this file is replaced by `peas.json`. in the same folder.
+The filename is an acronym for *p*latforms, *e*xtensions/formats, *a*liases and *s*crapers.
+However, the scrapers list has been removed with 3.13.0 as it did not have any use.

 Take this example from the `peas.json` file: